Commodities pull down European shares; UK defence stocks rise

 By Danilo Masoni and Alistair Smout

-MILAN/LONDON, Nov 23 European shares fell on Monday as slow demand dragged on commodities and energy stocks, but British defence plays such as Rolls Royce rose on plans to boost military spending.
+MILAN/LONDON, Nov 23 European shares fell on Monday as demand concerns weighed on commodities and energy stocks, but British defence plays such as Rolls Royce rose on plans to boost military spending.

-The pan-European FTSEurofirst 300 was down 0.3 percent at 1,500.14, off its initial lows thanks to stronger than expected business surveys.
-The Euro STOXX 50 index was 0.2 percent lower.
+The pan-European FTSEurofirst 300 was down 0.5 percent but off its initial lows thanks to stronger than expected business surveys, while the Euro STOXX 50 index was 0.3 percent lower.

-Mining stocks fell 1 percent, a top sectoral faller, after metal prices dropped to multi-year lows on worries about Chinese demand, with a strong dollar also hindering prices.
+Mining stocks fell 1.4 percent, the top sectoral faller, after metal prices dropped to multi-year lows on worries about Chinese demand, with a strong dollar also hindering prices.

-Oil and gas shares were also put under pressure by weakness in the price of Brent crude, although they were down just 0.4 percent, off their lows after Saudi Arabia said it was willing to work with other oil producers to stabilise prices.
+Oil and gas shares were also put under pressure by weakness in the price of Brent crude, although they were down just 0.6 percent, off their lows after Saudi Arabia said it was willing to work with other oil porducers to stabilise prices.

 "It looks like we're going to be stuck in a glut for a while," Mike McCudden, head of retail derivatives at Interactive Investor said, adding that the news from Saudi Arabia would not make much difference unless it was backed up with action.

-Rolls Royce and BAE Systems rose 3.1 and 1 percent respectively after finance minister George Osborne said Britain planned to buy more fighter jets and boost its anti-terrorism spending by 30 percent.
+Rolls Royce and BAE Systems rose 2.8 and 1.2 percent respectively after Britain's finance minister George Osborne said it planned to buy more fighter jets and boost its anti-terrorism spending by 30 percent.

 On Monday Prime Minister David Cameron said Britain would invest an additional 12 billion pounds ($18 billion) in defence equipment over the next 10 years, including nine Boeing submarine-hunting aircraft.